maoberlehner/markus-oberlehner-net/content/blog/building-a-pre-rendered-website-with-nuxt-and-storyblok.md

 That's where Storyblok really shines.
 Thanks to its flexible plugin system you're able to extend its functionality with custom plugins which are based on Vue.js components.
 This makes Storyblok the perfect headless CMS for Vue.js developers. **You can utilize your Vue.js skills for extending your CMS by building custom plugins with all the power of regular Vue.js components.**

-In todays article, we'll focus on how to set up a very basic page with Storyblok but in one of my next articles, we'll take a closer look at the Storyblok plugin system and we'll build our own custom field type plugin with Vue.js.
-You can [follow me on Twitter if you don't want to miss any of it](https://twitter.com/maoberlehner).
+In todays article, we'll focus on how to set up a very basic page with Storyblok but in one of my next articles, we'll take [a closer look at the Storyblok plugin system and we'll build our own custom field type plugin with Vue.js](/blog/building-a-custom-storyblok-field-type-plugin-with-vue/).

 ## Setting up Nuxt.js